 If kids are going to want their bags straight after take off, most airlines will also let you place bags under the seat in front of you.
 This is another good option to prevent you from having to get up and down all the time.

-for more great idea's on flying with kids.
+Check out our air travel tips for more great idea's on flying with kids.
 We have plenty of suggestions that will help ensure you still have a smile on your face when you reach your destination.

 There are also a number of different things you need to consider depending on the age of your kids.